ultralytics/ultralytics/docs/en/models/yolov8.md

 Note the below example is for YOLOv8 [Detect](../tasks/detect.md) models for object detection.
 For additional supported tasks see the [Segment](../tasks/segment.md), [Classify](../tasks/classify.md), [OBB](../tasks/obb.md) docs and [Pose](../tasks/pose.md) docs.

+!!! warning

+    Training YOLOv8 with `ultralytics>=8.3.0` will make use of an updated head based on YOLO11.
+This means the number of parameters and GFLOPs will be different from the original model, and the pretrained weights for the final layer will not get transfered during training.
+If you wish to train using the original head, you would need to use `ultralytics<8.3.0`.

 !!! example

     === "Python"